Questions & Answers:

 Students throughout California have been fully able to participate in their school’s Math Festival including sites with high populations of English language learners.
 The instructions for each Festival station have been translated into Spanish, and even though the individual station tasks are not translated, they have VERY FEW words.
 None of the Math Festivals activities are reading intensive, nor does reading play a key role in student access.
 Students who are second language learners have no problem figuring out the tasks at ANY Math Festival station because they are very intuitive and include MANY visual examples, pictures, and diagrams.
 In addition, parent volunteers give students the level of assistance they need.
 This is one of the most important roles of the parent volunteers during a Festival; they can show students how to do an activity in a very brief time.
 We have even hosted TWO very successful Math Festival programs at the California School for the Deaf!

-Are the materials translated for use by non-English speaking parents at the Parent/Student Festival?
+Are the materials translated for use by non-English speaking parents at the Family Math Festival?

-While there are the Spanish translations of the instructions at each Festival station for the Algebra, Geometry, and Number Math Festivals, a most interesting and wonderful effect makes further translation unnecessary: since their students have passed through the school’s Math Festival that very day, they become instant “experts” and take on the role of teacher and translator for their own family members.
-The only need for a real translator is during the opening comments and instructions for the Math Festival before the families are released to go to the Festival stations.
+While there are the Spanish translations of the instructions for each Festival station for the Algebra, Geometry, and Number Math Festivals, a most interesting and wonderful effect makes further translation unnecessary: since their students have passed through their school’s Math Festival that very day, they become instant Math Festival “experts” and take on the role of teacher and translator for their family members.
+The only need for a real translator is during the comments about the Math Festival and the importance of mathematics the families about halfway through the event.